DownloadTicketService/dl/RESTAPI.rst

 * comment (string): comment for the ticket.
 * pass (string): password required for the ticket.
+* pass_send (boolean, since: 0.18): send password in email notifications (defaults to true when unset)
 * ticket_total (integer): maximal number of seconds.
 * ticket_lastdl (integer): maximal number of seconds after last download.
 * ticket_maxdl (integer): maximal number of downloads for the ticket.